moulibheemaneti/mb_contact_form/README.md

 * [Meet the developer](#meet-the-developer)

 ## General info
-**mb_contact_form** is a third party flutter package.
+**mb_contact_form** is a flutter package.
 This is a simple version of Contact Form.
 This can be easily added to your flutter projects.
 This make your works simpler and your code shorter.
 This is recently updated and has null safety too.

 ## Setup
 These are the steps on how to use this package.